gkyle/startrails/README.md

 On Windows:

 `run.bat`

+Setup will create a sandboxed virtual Python environment and download required packages.
+It will attempt to determine if a CUDA-compatible GPU is available on your system.
+At this time, Nvidia GPUs are supported.
+The [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) must be installed.
+If drivers or CUDA toolkit installation change after install, changes will be detected the next time the command is run.

 Note: Removing streaks is not a fast operation.
 It can take a few seconds per image, so removing streaks from a stack of hundreds of images will take several minutes.
 Running with a GPU greatly improves performance.